DISTRICT: “DISTRICT” means Antelope Valley Community College District.

 OWNERSHIP OF INTELLECTUAL PROPERTY.
 The Services performed under the Purchase Order are work made for hire and DISTRICT shall exclusively own, in perpetuity and worldwide, all rights to and flowing from the work, including any work product, performed under the Purchase Order.
 VENDOR assigns to DISTRICT any rights VENDOR could have, may have, or does have, in the work or the work product performed under the Purchase Order, and DISTRICT shall have all right, title, and interest in said matters, including the right to secure and maintain the copyright, trademark, or patent of said matters in the name of the DISTRICT.
 VENDOR consents to the use of VENDOR’s name in conjunction with the sale, use, performance, and distribution of said matters, for any purpose and in any medium.

 FORCE MAJEURE.
-The VENDOR or the DISTRICT shall be excused from performance hereunder during the time and to the extent that it is prevented from performing by act of God, fire, strike, lockout or commandeering of materials or facilities by the government.
-VENDOR will be excused from performance when satisfactory evidence thereof is presented to the DISTRICT, provided that it is satisfactorily established that the non-performance is not due to the fault or neglect of the party not performing.
+The VENDOR and DISTRICT are excused from performance during the time and to the extent that they are prevented from obtaining, delivering, or performing by act of God, pandemic, epidemic, Governmental Authority, state of emergency, fire, strike, loss, or shortage of transportation facilities, lock-out, commandeering of materials, products, plants or facilities by the government, when satisfactory evidence thereof is presented to the other party, provided that it is satisfactorily established that the non-performance is not due to the fault or neglect of the party not performing.

 INDEMNITY.
 To the fullest extent permitted by law, and as a material part of this Purchase Order, the VENDOR shall indemnify, defend, and hold the DISTRICT, its Board of Trustees, officers, agents, employees, and volunteers harmless against any and all liability, claims, suits, demands, causes of action, damages, losses, injuries, and expenses, including reasonable attorneys’ fees, whether actual or alleged, arising from all acts or omissions to act of the VENDOR or its officers, agents, employees, volunteers, and subcontractors, unless the liability or claims arise from the DISTRICT’s sole and active negligence or willful misconduct.
 VENDOR assumes complete liability for any goods or materials furnished by the DISTRICT to the VENDOR in connection with this Purchase Order.
 VENDOR agrees to pay for such tools or materials spoiled by it or not otherwise accounted for to the DISTRICT’s satisfaction.
 The furnishing to VENDOR of any goods or materials in connection with this Purchase Order shall not be construed to vest title thereto in VENDOR.